 Schedule of the sector liberalisation

-The new law also set the schedule of the sector liberalisation, which should occur until early 2010.
+The new law also set the schedule of the sector liberalisation, which should occured until early 2010.

 Value chain of the natural gas sector in Portugal